Prepare for a Job Interview

 Do your research!

 Research the position and the organization before going to the interview and try to obtain a detailed job description.
 Use the Web to research the company and read any printed materials available.
 Discuss the position with anyone you know who might have insights into the organization.
-This information will enable you to target your comments to the job and the organization and will demonstrate your interest.
+This information will enable you to target your answers to the job and the organization and will demonstrate your interest.
 Your research will also help you formulate questions to ask the interviewer.
-Good questions display your thinking skills, your understanding of the position and your enthusiasm.
+Good questions display your critical thinking skills, your understanding of the position and your enthusiasm.
+Be prepared to answer the following:

 - What do you know about this organization?